California teenager arrested after violent swarm pounded and kicked a deputy's car

 California teenager arrested after violent swarm pounded and kicked a deputy’s car

-The 15-year-old male allegedly opened the driver’s door of the San Bernardino Sheriff’s Department vehicle and attempted “to overtake the deputy and his patrol unit,” at a Highland intersection, according to a statement released Thursday.
+The 15-year-old male allegedly opened the driver’s door of the San Bernardino Sheriff’s Department vehicle and attempted “to overtake the deputy and his patrol unit,” according to a statement released Thursday.
 The juvenile was arrested at his home in Menifee on suspicion of attempted carjacking and felony vandalism.

 The deputy was able to close the door and drive away from the encounter shortly after midnight May 11.
 Video footage obtained by detectives shows an unruly crowd pounding on the deputy’s window and kicking the vehicle, leaving its front windshield cracked.